c50/Smile-to-Europe/README.md

 Goal Description:
 Match the Context of your Feelings of Happiness with an Expression of Joy

+Benefits:
+being aware of the happiness to live an existence as a european citizen to gather european citizens happiness testimony

 Main requirements:
 anonymous participation, no login, no tracking work with links of idioms without using any written language